 Did you know that a student from Isabela recently received a scholarship from Duke University in Durham, North Carolina?
 Edrian Paul Liao, a Philippine Science High School graduate, dreams of creating innovations combining technology with agriculture to help farmers like his dad.
 Edrian’s story can be every Filipino student’s story, too, if you start searching for the right scholarships in the Philippines.

-It’s interesting to know that there are scholarship programs for incoming college students in the Philippines.
-You need not look far for financial assistance to pursue your dreams because we’ve compiled as many scholarship grants as we can, both from government agencies and private institutions.
+It's interesting to know that there are scholarship programs for incoming college students in the Philippines.
+You need not look far for financial assistance for students to pursue your dreams because we’ve compiled a list of where to apply for scholarships in the Philippines, from government agencies to private institutions.

 Government Scholarships for College Students in the Philippines